bufbuild/protovalidate/.github/CONTRIBUTING.md

 of `protovalidate`.
 CEL, being non-Turing complete, provides production safety controls to limit execution time, helping to prevent excessive resource consumption during evaluation.
-Here are some guidelines for effectively managing resource constraints and minimizing performance regressions:
+Here are some guidelines for effectively managing resource rules and minimizing performance regressions:

-1. __Understanding Resource Rules__: CEL has resource constraint features
+1. __Understanding Resource Rules__: CEL has resource rule features
    which provide feedback about expression complexity.
 These are designed to prevent CEL evaluation from consuming excessive resources.
 One key element is the concept of a _cost unit_, an independent measure used for tracking CPU